-Students should consult with their advisor and the Ph.D.
-Program Director as they begin to consider selecting a dissertation committee.
-The choice of members for the committee should be guided by the candidate's need for consultation on substantive matters and research methods.
-It is common for a student to form a committee by choosing one person with whom they have an established working relationship, one person who has special substantive knowledge related to the research topic, and one person who has special research methods knowledge congruent with the proposed dissertation research.
+Students should consult with their advisor and the Associate Dean for Doctoral Education as they begin to consider selecting a dissertation committee.
+The choice of members for the committee should be guided by the candidate's need for consultation on substantive matters, research methods, and statistical analytic approaches.
+It is common for a student to form a committee by choosing one person with whom they have an established working relationship, one person who has special substantive knowledge related to the research topic, and one person who has special research methods or statistical knowledge congruent with the proposed dissertation research.
 Clearly a particular faculty member can fulfill more than one of these roles.
 Any faculty member who is asked to serve as the dissertation director or be a member of a dissertation committee is free to accept or decline the student's request.